Table of Contents

 https://policies.google.com/privacy

 Use of the comments section of my website provides me with the registered user’s email address and IP address, which is required for the purpose of comment moderation.
+(For example, I can ban a spammer or abuser using either the email address or IP address.)

-Users wishing to leave a comment on my website, like any visitors to my website, are required to abide by my website’s terms of use, including the specific terms provided for participating in the comments section.
-To view my terms of use, click here:
+Users wishing to leave a comment on my website, like any visitors to my website, are required to abide by my website’s Terms of Use, including the specific terms provided for participating in the comments section.
+To view my Terms of Use, click here:

 https://www.jeremyrhammond.com/about/terms-of-use/